 Crash bang wallop – a sobering tale but a taking a positive view

-After a recent accident whist away on vacation in an exotic location I came away thankful to be alive, still hungry to travel but reflective on the experience.
+After an accident, whilst away on vacation in an exotic location, I came away thankful to be alive, still hungry to travel but reflective on the experience.
 It will change the way I plan and prepare for future journeys.

 Now for the serious stuff …